-(g) Concentration of Credit Risk
+(f) Concentration of Credit Risk

-Financial instruments that potentially expose the Company to a concentration of credit risk consist primarily of cash, cash equivalents, restricted cash, marketable securities and accounts receivable.
-The Company maintains cash, restricted cash, cash equivalents and marketable securities with financial institutions.
+Financial instruments that potentially expose the Company to a concentration of credit risk consist primarily of cash, cash equivalents, marketable securities and accounts receivable.
+The Company maintains cash, cash equivalents and marketable securities with financial institutions.
 Certain balances held by such financial institutions exceed insured limits.

 The Company sells its services to a wide variety of customers.
 If the financial condition or results of operations of any significant customer deteriorates substantially, operating results could be adversely affected.
-To reduce credit risk, management performs credit evaluations of the financial condition of significant customers.
+To reduce credit risk, management performs credit evaluations of the financial condition of significant customers and periodic re-evaluations, as needed, of existing customers.
 The Company does not require collateral from its credit customers and maintains reserves for estimated credit losses on customer accounts when considered necessary.
 Actual credit losses may differ from the Company's estimates.
+As of March 31, 2024, and December 31, 2023, the allowance for doubtful accounts was \$ 37.7 million and \$ 42.0 million, respectively, and is recorded in accounts receivable, net, in the accompanying condensed consolidated balance sheets.

-In the three and six months ended June 30, 2023 and 2022, no customer organization accounted for more than 10% of the Company's total revenue.
+In the three months ended March 31, 2024 and 2023, no customer organization accounted for more than 10% of the Company's total revenue.

-As of June 30, 2023, and December 31, 2022, no customer organization represented more than 10% of the Company's gross accounts receivable.
+As of March 31, 2024 and December 31, 2023, no customer organization represented more than 10% of the Company's gross accounts receivable.